pageElementElementElement functions can be customized with set and show rules.

 or the default margin if never set.
 In addition, the values for left

-are mutually exclusive with the values for inside
+and right are mutually exclusive with the values for inside and

 Show example